Your Research Role

 Tag & Measure Wildlife

 Work with scientists to study individual animals using safe, non-invasive methods.
-When appropriate, you may help collect measurements such as body size or weight and assist with tagging or banding to track movement, growth and survival.
+When appropriate, you may help collect measurements such as body size or weight and assist with tagging or banding to track a population's movement, growth and survival.

 Assess Habitats & Ecosystems